klein2303/World-Explore/README.md

 ## Running the project

 To run the project, you need to have Node 22 installed.
 Clone the repository from git with `git clone https://git.ntnu.no/IT2810-H24/T10-Project-2.git`.
 Then navigate to the folder `frontend` by writing `cd frontend` in the terminal.
+Make sure you are located in the main branch when running the project.
+To ckeckout to the main branch you can run `git checkout main` in the terminal.

 Now you need to install some npm components.
 To do so, run the following commands in a terminal while inside the mentioned folder: